dotnet/AspNetCore.Docs/aspnet/web-forms/overview/ajax-control-toolkit/getting-started/get-started-with-the-ajax-control-toolkit-cs.md

 ## Downloading the AJAX Control Toolkit

 The [AJAX Control Toolkit](http://devexpress.com/act) is an open source project developed by the members of the ASP.NET community and the ASP.NET team.

+When the current version is downloaded the installation is performed automatically, including adding the AJAX Control Toolkit tab to the toolbox.
+First exit out of all instances of Visual Studio then click the Download link in the DevExpress web site.
+All the remaining steps shown here are not necessary.

 [![Downloading the AJAX Control Toolkit](get-started-with-the-ajax-control-toolkit-cs/_static/image1.jpg)](get-started-with-the-ajax-control-toolkit-cs/_static/image1.png)